-This course is concurrent with PTM211 Local Church Practicum.
+Formerly, this course is a connected practicum with PTM211 Local Church Practicum.

-ATH 202 Global Missions (2 credits)
+ATH 202 Global Missions (3 credits)

 This course introduces the study of the global mission of the Church.
 This class enables the student to recognize their generation's spiritual needs effectively.
 Topics include the global mission of the church, understanding global theological perspectives, and principles of global ministry such as church planting.
 Discerning the student's calling including the possibility of a global call is also discussed.
 The student will also explore missionary sending organizations and their requirements.